-Valuation Date: Actuarial determined contribution rates are calculated as of December 31 each year, which is 12 months prior to the beginning of the fiscal year in which contributions are reported.
+Actuarially determined contribution rates are calculated as of December 31 each year, which is 12 months prior to the beginning of the fiscal year in which contributions are reported.

-Methods and Assumptions Used to Det ermine the 2017 Contribution Rates: Actuarial Cost Method Entry Age Normal Amortization Method Level % Pay (Closed) Remaining Amortization Period 26-year closed period Asset Valuation Method 5-year smoothed market; 20% corridor Wage Growth 3.50% Inflation 2.75%, approximate; No explicit price inflation assumption is used in this valuation.
-Salary Increases 3.75% - 14.50%, including inflation Investment Rate of Return 7.50% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition; last updated for the 2014 valuation pursuant to an experience study of the period 2011 to 2013.
-Mortality For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
+Methods and Assumptions Used to Determine 2018 Contribution Rates:

+Actuarial Cost Method: Aggregate entry age normal Amortization Method: Level percentage of payroll, closed Remaining Amortization Period: 25-year closed period Asset Valuation Method: 5-year smoothed market; 20% corridor Wage Growth: 3.50% Price Inflation: 2.75% Salary Increases: 3.75% to 14.50%, including inflation Investment Rate of Return: 7.50% Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition.
+Last updated for the 2014 valuation pursuant to an experience study of the period 2011 to 2013.
+Mortality: For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
 The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
 For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
+The IMRF specific rates were developed from the RP-2014 (base year 2012).
 The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
 For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
 The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.
-Other Information: Notes There were no benefit changes during the year.
+Other Information: